 • Integrate online and offline channels

 Customer expectations today are rising.
 Modern clients expect businesses to keep their offline and online channels integrated.
 At least 73% of clients like buying from one business using different channels.
-Consumers like the opportunity of shopping online and picking their orders up in brick-and-mortar locations.
+Consumers like the opportunity to shop online and pick their orders up in brick-and-mortar locations.
 This helps them save time spent searching for the product and avoid delivery fees.
-So, you need to have stock data updated in real time for all sales channels.
+So, you need to have stock data updated in real-time for all sales channels.

 • Focus on your brand and not the channel